Losant/losant-rest-js/docs/application.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Application, all.Organization, all.User, application.*, or applications.import.
+The token must include at least one of the following scopes: all.Application, all.Organization, all.User, application.*, or application.import.

 #### Available Parameters